AY2223S1-CS2113-F11-3/tp/docs/UserGuide.md

 Enter the command `export` and the current timetable will be exported as a sharable NUSMod Link.
 Or you can close the program by inputting `bye` and the links for all semesters will be provided.

-Alternatively:
-The NUSMOD url is available in `duke.txt`, copy the content of the file and paste it in the browser to view the timetable on NUSMOD.

 ## FAQ

 **Q**: How do I transfer my data to another computer?

-**A**: YAMOM is designed with portability in mind.
-Simply copy the JAR file and the data folder over to your other computer, and you are good to go.
-Alternatively, you can export the timetable, copy the link generated, and import on the other computer.
+**A**: You can export the timetable, copy the link generated, and import on the other computer.

 ## Command summary